JeremiasE/ShadyPolytopes.jl/README.md

 # Introduction

-This repository contains the code accompanying the paper ... which gives a computer assisted proof that a certain centrally symmetric convex polytope has a shadiness constant of at least 1.01, i.e. with respect to the norm defined by this polytope every rank-2 projection has operator norm
+This repository contains the code accompanying the paper [Lower Bounds for the Shadiness Constant of Finite-Dimensional Normed Spaces](https://arxiv.org/abs/2509.14819) which gives a computer assisted proof that a certain centrally symmetric convex polytope has a shadiness constant of at least 1.01, i.e. with respect to the norm defined by this polytope every rank-2 projection has operator norm